DONATE TO DKMS, to the

 Beyond sending kits, DKMS organizes large-scale donor drives, both online and in-person, to grow and diversify the global stem cell registry.
 This includes outreach in underserved communities where matches are harder to find.

-Donations fund public education about blood cancers and the importance of stem cell donation.
+Donations help DKMS start conversations about blood cancers and the importance of stem cell donation.
 These campaigns help dispel myths, encourage registrations, and build a culture of giving.

 Once a match is found, DKMS covers donor medical assessments, travel, and post-donation care.
 They ensure the process is safe, ethical, and donor-friendly.